 Accident clarified – but not yet completely solved

 The interim report corrects the misleading media coverage of the accident, according to which the derailed wagon 11 also damaged the safety gate to the east tunnel, which weighed about 100 tonnes.
-According to Sust, it was not until carriage 14 hit the deflecting track at the Faido multifunction station switch that it struck the safety gate.
+According to Sust, it was not until carriage 14 hit the switch track at the Faido multifunction station switch that it struck the safety gate.
 Further investigations are necessary to fully clarify the accident in detail.
-This includes, for example, analyses of the deflected wagon 14 and the switch.
+This includes, for example, analyses of the wagon 14 and the switch.
 Sust will only provide a complete clarification of the course of events and causes of the accident in its final report.
 Once this has been published, it is the responsibility of all actors involved in the JNS procedures to draw the right conclusions from it for competitive and safe European rail transport.
 The recommendations of the Sust final report will be implemented by the entire industry.